Know Altitude Sickness

 - Hangover, muscle aches, dizziness, headache, and nausea are common symptoms.

-- Precaution: Rest and slow advancing with generic pills if necessary.
+- Precaution: Rest and slow advance with generic pills if necessary.

 - The buildup of fluid in the lungs